np422/Op5util/Readme.md

 And please feel free to leave bug-reports or feature requests as issues in this repo.

 ## Version history

+### 0.1.8

+Option to schedule downtime of many hosts in i comma separated list from a single command.

 ### 0.1.7